Advanced Vocab Words - Set 8 Flashcards

 141

-# Which vocabulary word means the following? adj. loud and insistent, esp. to compel attention ## Footnote *Hint: starts with "v"*
+# Name the vocab term: adj. loud and insistent, esp. to compel attention ## Footnote *Hint: starts with "v"*

 vociferous ## Footnote synonyms: clamorous, noisy, distracting, boisterous, uproarious The _vociferous_ crowd demanded answers from the officials.